-We’re well into Fall semester now and I’m helping to lead a class called Natural Resource Research Methods.
+We’re well into Fall semester now and I’m helping to lead a class called Natural Science Research Methods.
 The goal of the class is to help new Masters students in the School of Forestry propose and plan their two-year thesis project.
 It’s exciting hearing about all of the cool research ideas these students are wrestling with.

 This week, the students are to start thinking about the introductions for their proposals.
 They need to develop concise research questions, a good hook and a sense of the scope and broader impacts of their projects.
 These are tricky skills to learn, so we decided to organize a hands-on activity to give them some practical experience.
 Now, analyzing well-written proposals is informative but also can be daunting; especially at the early stage of proposals it’s hard to find a lot of comparisons between your drafts and well-polished writing.
 We decided to go the opposite route and give them poorly written proposals that they’d then work together to critique and improve.